farcaster-project/RFCs/10-public-offer.md

 ## Overview

-This RFC describe and formalize the content of a public offer and its serialization format.
+This RFC describes and formalizes the content of a public offer and its serialization format.
 The public offer is used during the first phase for discovery and connection purposes among participants.
-A public offer encodes trade data and participants data.
+A public offer encodes trade data and participants' data.

 ## Table of Contents